Scientific program

 Working on very large corpora seen “at a distance” by digital humanities and working on specific texts, histories and contexts, invites us to pluralize the scales of reading and analysis.
 The innovative aspect of research in the fields of digital humanities and areal studies is precisely that it enables us to decentralize and pluralize the canon, by opening up scholarly awareness to larger and less Western-centric corpora, ultimately leading to a truly global history of literature and the humanities.
 The IRL will thus be a place for reflection and dialogue between approaches and methods that are sometimes presented as irreconcilable: close reading and distant reading; study of large corpora and attention to the cultural, linguistic, poetic, historical (etc.) specificity of texts.

-In the fields of philosophy and political theory, and at the intersection of democracy studies, empire studies and postcolonial studies, research projects will also be developed on the forms, conditions and functions of democracy, and the dangers that threaten it: imperialisms, populisms, authoritarianisms and renewed forms of censorship in a global and comparative perspective.
-Ethical and normative approaches will also be mobilized in the reflection, in particular to address certain areas of human life (medicine, global health, etc.).
+In the fields of philosophy and political theory, and at the intersection of democracy studies, empire studies and postcolonial studies, collaborations between the CNRS and the University of Chicago focus on the forms, conditions and functions of democracy, and the dangers that threaten it: imperialisms, populisms, authoritarianisms or renewed forms of censorship in a global and comparative perspective.
+Research is also being conducted on social movements and reforms, and collective mobilizations.

 Language emergence

 Research shared between the University of Chicago and CNRS on language emergence also focuses on language and language-use among DeafBlind speakers.
 Some communities of DeafBlind speakers in the U.S. are made up of people who grew up Deaf and slowly lost their vision due to a shared genetic condition.
 As they become blind, their sign language (American Sign Language, or ASL) became inoperable.
 This problem was historically addressed via increased dependence on sighted interpreters.
 In the early 2000s, DeafBlind leaders of the “protactile movement’’ argued that DeafBlind people should communicate directly with one another, and over the next several decades, new patterns in interaction, as well as a new “protactile’’ language, emerged.
-Novel patterns have been emerging in DeafBlind communities in France and Italy and elsewhere.
+Novel patterns have been emerging in DeafBlind communities in elsewhere.
 The following questions will be at the heart of a joint research program focusing on language emergence in DeafBlind communities: How does the structure of interaction and social and historical context contribute to the process?
-Several internationally recognized specialists in this field are at the University of Chicago and the CNRS, and in this respect, the IRL will be able to develop close scientific relations with the Institut Jean Nicod, LLF or SFL, to explore these, among many other intellectual, and scientific problems.